 The NCWC Today

 The NCWC continues to build on that success, attending over twenty tournaments per season for wrestlers in all age groups.
 Additions in recent years include a separate practice for members of the ever-growing youth program, and a weekly satellite practice in Kanata, and a rural outreach program in Russell.
 The club is focused on building strong relationships with as many high school programs as possible.

-For over a decade, club president Dean Sherratt has expended considerable efforts to assist wrestlers by purchasing low-cost wrestling shoes and other equipment (such as knee pads and headgear), then passing it on for significantly cheaper than the retail price (occasionally at no cost).
+For over a decade, club president Dean Sherratt has expended considerable efforts to assist wrestlers by purchasing low-cost wrestling shoes and other equipment, then passing it on for significantly cheaper than the retail price (occasionally at no cost).
 More than 600 wrestlers have benefited since 2005, mostly in Ottawa but as far away as Kashechewan (a Cree settlement on James Bay which received a free parcel of shoes for their wrestling program), and the Za'atari Refugee Camp in Jordan.